Program Members

 Summary

 Dr. Cauley's primary research interest is the epidemiology of osteoporosis, osteoporosis treatment and the consequences of osteoporosis in both men and women.
 She also has a major interest in breast cancer and served on the American Society of Clinical Oncology Writing Group about the use of bisphosphonates in women with breast cancer.
 Her other research has focused on women's health and aging, falls, the interaction between endogenous and exogenous hormones, risk factors, inflammation, and disease outcomes.
-She examines the physical and psychological changes that occur in postmenopausal women.
+She examines the physiological changes that occur across the menopausal transition.

 Research Interests and Keywords